Description

 Daily Life

-Our staff will welcome you at Inhambane Airport and transfer you to your accommodation.
+You will be met at Inhambane Airport and transferred to your accommodation.
 Your second day will start with a presentation by the co-ordinating scientists which will prepare you for the project.
-After that you will get an introduction to Tofo and the nearby city of Inhambane.
-You will start your open water scuba diving course which will last between 4 and 7 days depending on the conditions.
+On day two you will start your open water scuba diving course which will last between 4 and 7 days depending on the conditions.
 This is an internationally accredited course and upon completion you will get a certificate permitting you to scuba dive to 18 m anywhere in the world.
 If you already hold an open water course, you will complete an advanced dive course qualifying you to dive to 30 m.
 After the course is completed you will focus on the project activities.
+If you already have your open water diver qualification you can take your advanced open water diver, which will allow you to access the deeper dive sites and participate more fully in the research activities (this is also available as an optional extra for those who wish to progress after taking the initial qualification in their first week.

-If you are interning for two weeks and already have both open and advanced dive qualifications you will receive additional research dives or ocean safaris.
+If you are volunteering for two weeks and already have both open water and advanced open water dive qualifications you will receive additional research dives or ocean safaris.
 You will begin the activities from day 8-13.

 After your scuba classes you will have the opportunity to listen to interesting educational talks on the fascinating mega fauna with which you will be swimming over the next few weeks including how to identify different kinds of fish species.